christiangerbig/jungle-swap-client/README.md

 - **Signup:** As an anon I can sign up in the platform so that I can start creating my uploads and purchase/swap plants.
 - **Login:** As a user I can sign in in the platform so that I can start creating my uploads and purchase/swap plants.
 - **Logout:** As a user I can logout from the platform so no one else can modify my information.
-- **Create plant** As a user I can upload my plants.
+- **Create plant:** As a user I can upload my plants.
-- **Plant detail Page** As a user I can click on a certain plant to go to the detail page.
+- **Plant detail Page:** As a user I can click on a certain plant to go to the detail page.
-- **Update plant** As a user I can update/edit my uploaded plants.
+- **Update plant:** As a user I can update/edit my uploaded plants.
-- **Delete plant** As a user I can delete my uploaded plants including the pictures at cloudinary and all requests that belong to the plants.
+- **Delete plant:** As a user I can delete my uploaded plants including the pictures at cloudinary and all requests that belong to the plants.
-- **Create request** As a user I can create a request to swap a plant.
+- **Create request:** As a user I can create a request to swap a plant.
-- **Plant detail Page** As a user I can click on a certain request to go to the detail page.
+- **Plant detail Page:** As a user I can click on a certain request to go to the detail page.
-- **Reply request** As a user I can reply a request for my plant.
+- **Reply request:** As a user I can reply a request for my plant.
-- **Delete request** As a user I can delete a request.
+- **Delete request:** As a user I can delete a request.
+- **401:** As an anom I can see a 401 page if I try to accsess a special page
 - **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault

 ## Backlog